Sergiu-Kopcsa/Cpp_CustomContainer/README.md

 - value of type Value which represents value which must be assigned to the set of keys [keyBegin, keyEnd).

-There also must be a method "clear" which will assign all possible values to the default key.
+There also must be a method "clear" which will assign all possible values to the default key.<br>
 If the keyBegin is < keyEnd, the value must not be assigned

 ## Example